Strappazzon/GRW-GHOST-Buster/.github/README.md

   * The program will show a confirmation dialog before interrupting the backup process

 * **Display notifications about backups**
-  * *Disabled by default*
-  * The program will display a notification at the edge of the screen every time a backup is performed
-  * Enable this option only if you play Wildlands in borderless fullscreen or windowed, otherwise the game will lose focus every time the notification is displayed

-* **Disable Uplay cloud save synchronization on restore**
   * _Disabled by default_
+  * The program will display a toast notification every time a backup is performed

+* **Disable Ubisoft Connect cloud save synchronization on restore**
+  * _Disabled by default_
-  * The program will disable Uplay cloud save synchronization before restoring a backup
+  * The program will disable Ubisoft Connect cloud save synchronization before restoring a backup
-  * Keep in mind that the Uplay settings file may change at any time so this setting may not be reliable
+  * Keep in mind that the Ubisoft Connect settings file may change at any time so this setting may not be reliable

-* **Enable Uplay cloud save synchronization on exit**
+* **Enable Ubisoft Connect cloud save synchronization on exit**
-  * *Enabled by default*
+  * _Enabled by default_
-  * *Works only if the previous setting is enabled*
+  * _Works only if the previous setting is enabled_
-  * The program will re-enable Uplay cloud save synchronization before quitting
+  * The program will re-enable Ubisoft Connect cloud save synchronization before quitting

 * **Check for updates on startup**
   * _Disabled by default_